chouteau/TasksOnTime/README.md

 # TasksOnTime (3.0.5)

-Require only .Net 4.5 (minimum) no other dependance Can be used in service , console, website or wpf/winforms applications Use only standard ThreadPool
+Require only *.Net 3.5* (minimum) with no other dependance *TasksOnTime* Can be used in service , console, website or wpf/winforms applications Use only standard ThreadPool

 ## Where can I get it ?